 LiveView uses phx-* attributes and requires a persistent WebSocket connection.
 Forms need phx-submit to route actions.
 The initial page renders as static HTML, then upgrades to WebSocket.

 Standard HTML forms work reactively without any framework attributes.
 The button name routes to a Go method, form data is available via ctx.GetString(), and the response is a minimal tree diff.
-WebSocket is optional — only needed for server-initiated broadcasts.
+WebSocket is optional — only needed for server-initiated publishes (peer fan-out).

 LiveTemplate is inspired by Phoenix LiveView but does not yet cover its full feature set.
 Tracked gaps as of v0.8.23: